Frank Reich: Personal life

 Reich's German American father, Frank Sr., played for the Penn State Nittany Lions from 1953 to 1955 as a center and linebacker.
 He was drafted by the Philadelphia Eagles in the 14th round of the 1956 NFL draft, but did not play in the National Football League.
 Frank Reich Sr. was a teacher in technology education and also a football coach at Lebanon High School, retiring in 1992.
 Reich's brother, Joe, was the head coach at Wingate; a position he held from 2001 to 2023, until he was promoted to Head Athletic Director on November 14, 2023.

 Throughout Reich's NFL career, he remained a devout Christian.
 Reich is a motivational speaker utilizing the great comebacks and the importance of God as a main keynote of his speeches.
-Reich credits the song "In Christ Alone" by Michael English as his inspiration.
+He credits the song "In Christ Alone" by Michael English as his inspiration.
 Reich attended the Charlotte Campus of Reformed Theological Seminary in Charlotte and he earned a Master of Divinity degree.
 Reich served as president of RTS' Charlotte campus from 2003 to 2006.
 He was also a pastor at Ballantyne Presbyterian until he moved to Indianapolis.

 Reich and his wife, Linda, have three daughters.